Contact Information

 That’s a good question.
 In the early days of composite manufacturing there were mistakes that were made and lessons learned.
 One problem was that boards would “delaminate” or come apart after being used for a few years.
 This was caused by problems in the manufacturing process such as unequal moisture contents in the wood being used, the wrong types or amounts of plastics being used, or inconsistent ingredients in general.

 Fortunately those days seem to be a thing of the past.
 Some companies went out of business and some had to replace some people’s decks, but now everyone seems to have their manufacturing process down and problems like those are much less likely.
+There are still occasionally reports of small warranty claims that come in from every company, but no single composite decking company we know of is prone to issues any more than any other company.
 One of the responses to those early problems however was to go with an all PVC board so that there is no chance of it coming apart.

 Back to our discussion on true composites though, there is still the issue of inconsistent moisture or wood content in the composite deck boards being made.
 You hear a lot about using recycled materials in composite and how this is good for the environment.
 We agree that recycling is an important part of the solution for taking care of the planet, but what we choose to make out of the recycled materials is another question altogether.

 In other words, given the issues that plagued some composite companies early on, does it really make sense to use recycled plastic in an outdoor building product instead of virgin plastic that is more consistent?
-We agree with Timbertech and the answer is, in general, no. All Timbertech products are made with virgin plastic because it makes a better more long lasting product.
+We agree with Timbertech and the answer is, in general, no. Timbertech products are made with about 78% virgin plastic because it makes a better more long lasting product.
 It might feel good to install a recycled material deck, but if it has to be replaced in ten years neither the homeowner nor the Earth benefits from the added materials and resources being used.
 A deck board gets more abuse than any other part of a home.
 It gets walked on, rained on, blasted with sun, and even frozen, so this isn’t the best place for using a potentially inconsistent product.
+Timbertech uses a maximum of 22% recycled plastic both to keep the cost of the product down and to meet green standards.
+(Updated as of 4-8-13)

 This brings up another point as well, what about the wood fibers used in the manufacturing of the boards?
-Again, many companies advertise and use recycled wood for their composite decking.
+Again, many companies advertise and use all recycled wood for their composite decking.
 This is another potential mistake because the content of the recycled wood is less consistent and therefore more prone to problems.
-Timbertech gets around this by using the end cuts from hardwood furniture manufacturers so that they can monitor exactly the type of wood being used and the moisture content of that wood.
+Timbertech gets around this by using a minimum of 70% pure maple with about 30% oak, coming from the end cuts from hardwood furniture manufacturers so that they can monitor exactly the type of wood being used and the moisture content of that wood.
 This is wood that was headed for the recycling plant anyway, they just get it before it gets co-mingled with everything else.
 As a result of taking these measures in their manufacturing process, Timbertech is able to offer a 25 year warantee on all its decking products.
 No one has a longer warranty in the industry and this is one of the reasons we feel confident using their product.
 One more thing to note is that there are two other categories of decking made by Timbertech, one is the Docksider board which is extra thick for docks and the other is the Floorizon board.
 We don’t recommend the Floorizon board for use in this area but the Docksider board is great if you need a dock.

 The final reason we think Timbertech is the best composite board out there is their hidden fastener system.
 Most companies require you to use a third party hidden fastener system in order to fasten their boards, Timbertech is the only company that designed their own Concealock fastener to be used exclusively with their own product and it is the best made hands down.
 It is stainless steel, powder coated brown or black to make it virtually invisible, and installs quickly and securely.
 In short, Timbertech is a great innovative company that makes some of the best composite and PVC decking on the market.